dannydwarren/dannydwarren.github.io/_posts/2017-05-23-the-begining.md

 **FIXED:** Bash in Windows 10 Creators Update now correctly supports file watching so you can use the command `jekyll serve --port 9876` without any issues!

+### Theme
+In order to use a Jekyll theme on GitHub pages follow these [instructions](https://jekyllrb.com/docs/themes/#installing-a-theme).

+_NOTE:_ I found that `gem "theme-name"` did not work for me, but `gem install "theme-name"` did work.

-Need to look at how to do includes and how to do themes and how to install github-pages...
+Need to look at how to do includes and how to do themes and how to install github-pages..